phalcon/documentation/docs/new-pull-request.md

 * Update the relevant `CHANGELOG.md`
 * Contain unit tests
 * Updates to the documentation and usage examples as necessary
 * Your code must abide by the coding standards that Phalcon uses.
-For PHP code we use [PSR-12][psr-12] while for Zephir code, we have a `.editorconfig` file available at the root of the repository to help you follow the standards.
+We follow [PSR-12][psr-12], and a `.editorconfig` file is available at the root of the repository to help you follow the standards.

 !!! danger "DANGER"